Flat-Plate Solar Array (FSA) Project Engineering

 shortfalls and, thus, areas requiring additional research and development.

-During the life of the FSA Project, these activities were known by and
+During the life of the FSA Project, the portion of these activities internal

-included a variety of evolving organizational titles: Design and Test,
+to JPL were known by a variety of evolving organizational titles: Design

-Module Performance and Failure Analysis, and at the end of the Project,
+Operations, Module Performance and Failure Analysis, and at the end of